DnA-IntRicate/IntricatePointers/README.md

 - **WeakRef**: A weak-referencing smart pointer intended to resemble `std::weak_ptr` and the way it relates to `std::shared_ptr`.

 ## License
-IntricateAllocator is licensed under the Apache 2.0 License.
+IntricateAllocator is licensed under the Apache-2.0 License.
 See [LICENSE](LICENSE).

 ```
 Copyright 2024 Adam Foflonker